What 'I' says about 'you'

-So it may come as a surprise to learn that first-person pronouns are common signs that the user may be a depressive.
+So it may come as a surprise to learn that heavy use of the first-person pronoun can be a sign of depression in the user.

 It might also shock you to know that the pronoun "I" is more commonly used by women than men.